Adel-Qusay/Codeigniter-4-CRUD-generator/README.md

+# Codeigniter-4-CRUD-generator
+ADEL CCG is an easy open-source intuitive web app to create AdminLTE4 -Bootstrap 5- dashboards with CRUD operations in php.
+The CRUD application is able to manage data from any MySQL database, however complex the structure and volume of data are.
+It ships with powerful API, Controller, Model, View generator to speed up the development of your CMS, CRM or other back-office system.

 # Upgrades: Fix & Features
 ## Core
+- Integrated with AdminLTE4 -Bootstrap 5-
+- Support RTL (use <html dir="rtl" lang="ar"> + adminlte.rtl.min.css in Views\layout\header.php)
+- Support Dark mode (Replace light by dark in classes in Views\layout\master.php + Views\layout\navbar.php + Views\layout\sidebar.php )
 - add Unique, minlength Validation
 - use CodeIgniter multi-Language (please read readme.txt in  '/downloads/template.zip')
 - add minlength in genertor page, remove maxlength (defined by database)